 But I loved their story and their names.
 Because they were born to mean, ugly trolls, the Yule lads are named for the mischievous tricks they play on those who are naughty.
 Door Slammer and Sausage Pilferer.
 Window Peeper and Curd Chutton.
 I don’t know what a Curd Chutton is, but I’m sure it’s not a good thing to be.

 Bowl Licker and Spoon Licker are my favorites.
-I have no problem believing in mystical creatures who prefer to lick to cake batter from a bowl and spoon!
+I have no problem believing in mystical creatures who prefer to lick to cake batter or icing from a bowl and spoon!

 Christmas Traditions in Iceland